 Paying For The GED Test With American Express Bluebird

 So this option has made paying for your GED exam a bit easier again.
 Even if you don’t have a major credit or debit card, you can now use the American Express Bluebird card and pay for the GED exam.
 Make sure, though, that your GED test appointment is in your correct time zone!
 If it isn’t, you can easily adjust that on the “My Schedule” page.

-In most states, the full GED exam will cost you somewhere around $120, though online GED testing will cost you $24 more since you must reach passing scores on four GED Ready practice tests to qualify for online GED testing.
+In most states, the full GED exam will cost you somewhere around $144, though online GED testing will cost you $24 more since you must reach passing scores on four GED Ready practice tests to qualify for online GED testing.
 You can learn more about the cost of the GED exam in your state here.
 There are states, however, where the exam is more costly, and there are also states that offer high school equivalency (GED) testing for state residents at no cost.

 Bear in mind that you can take (and pay for) the four GED modules (independent subtests) one at a time.
 There’s no need to take the entire GED exam all at once, and you can easily add funds to your Bluebird account at every Walmart across the nation.